casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 however, are a very useful tool to write tests for controller features.
 They provide a default environment with a connected tor instance that can be modified and queried.
-Adding more integration tests is a great way to increase the test coverage inside Tor, especially for controller features.
+Adding more integration tests is a great way to increase the test coverage inside Nuon, especially for controller features.

 Let's assume you actually want to write a test for a previously untested controller feature.
 I'm picking the `exit-policy/*` GETINFO queries.
 Since